-The therapeutic benefits of horseback riding can continue to assist children who have aged out of Early Intervention Services while enrolled in our Ironstone Therapy Program (starting at age 3).
-For therapeutic riding, children are placed with a licensed riding instructor for a half-hour one-on-one session to work on goals of self-confidence and physical development.
+The therapeutic benefits of horseback riding can continue to assist children who no longer qualify for Early Intervention Services while enrolled in our Ironstone Therapy Program (starting at age 3).

 The following comments about what the program has meant to the students comes from an August 2013 letter sent by teacher Debora Schnappauf: